natinusala/painless-linux/README.md

 * A way to run the exploit (the host machine) :
   * A PC on Windows or Linux
   * A Mac
-  * An Android device with Android 4.3 or newer and USB OTG support
+  * An Android device with Android 4.3 or newer, USB OTG support and a XHCI controller (you can't really know that before trying)
 * A way to plug your Switch in the host machine :
   * If using a computer, an USB A-to-C or C-to-C cable
   * If using an Android device with a Micro USB port, find a Micro USB cable (often labelled "OTG") and chain it to a Type-C cable